homemade-vanilla-bean-ice-cream.

 1. Why is my homemade ice cream grainy?

-Graininess usually comes from undissolved sugar or small ice crystals.
-Ensure your sugar is completely dissolved during the heating phase, and make sure your bowl is cold enough to freeze the mixture rapidly.
+Graininess usually comes from undissolved sugar or slow freezing.
+Ensure sugar is fully dissolved and your bowl is cold.

 3. How long does homemade ice cream last?

-This usually means the ice cream is done!
-Most machines click or stall when the mixture becomes too thick for the motor to turn.
-Turn it off immediately and transfer the ice cream to the freezer.
+Most machines click or stall when the mixture is too thick.
+Turn it off and transfer ice cream to the freezer.